1961 Epiphone E452T Sorrento + HSC

 The sunburst finish on this guitar has weathered well and still retains its glossy finish,both front and back.
 The frets and fretboard are in good shape without any extreme wear.
 There are a few scratches here and there which isn’t surprising.

 Electrically, as previously mentioned, the harness is all new utilizing CTS pots and orange drop caps.
 The pickup is a firebird style mini humbucker.

 The guitar comes with a hardshell case.

-Acoustically this guitar has a pleasantly warm tone that translates to a full sound when plugged in, the guitar running the gamut from warm neck pickup to a more honky, biting bridge pickup tone.
+Acoustically this guitar has a pleasantly warm tone that translates to a full sound when plugged in, the guitar running the gamut with a nice warm neck pickup tone.

 Tired of following the herd?
 Looking for that hollow-bodied tone in your arsenal at a reasonable price?
 Look no further…